JimDaly/CRMJSWebAPIServiceUtil/README.md

 * Allow for selection of a sub-set of the entire CRM data model
 * Include documentation at design time
 * Generate a language neutral model and then create a Writer class to output the file
-* Leverage authentication helper classes shipped in the CRM SDK
+* Leverage new OAuth authentication helper classes shipped in the CRM SDK for use with the Web API.

 ### Allow for selection of a sub-set of the entire CRM data model
 CRM has a lot of entities and special operations.
 All of the libraries I looked at to generate libraries for OData v4 seemed to expect that